amashhour1974/WeTransfer/README.md

  '_failed_attempt_count': 0}
 ```

-Line 1 and Line 2 are just imports.
-In line 3, it creates a CircuitBreaker object for make_request.
-setting exceptions=(Exception,), this will catch all the exceptions.
-narrow down the exception to the one that we actually want to catch, in this case, Network Exceptions.

 * Open up a terminal and run the following commands using ipyhton

-Make following calls as fast as possible.
-After the first five callls to the faulty_endpoint, the next call(Line 12)
-will not make an api-request to the flask server instead it will raise an Exception, mentioning to retry after a
+After the first five callls to the faulty_endpoint, the next call(Line 12) will not make an api-request to the flask server instead it will raise an Exception, mentioning to retry after a specified number of secs.

-specified number of secs.
-Even if you make an API call to the success_endpoint endpoint (Line 13), it will still raise
+Even if you make an API call to the success_endpoint endpoint (Line 13),
-error.
+it will still raise error.
 It is in "Open" state.

 ```
 In [7]: obj.make_remote_call(faulty_endpoint)